-Risk Impact Probability Mitigation

-Funds must Funds could Medium Continue engagement

-be committed be lost if the with NHS England,

-in advance of project doesn't ensure Outline

-securing proceed.
-Business Case clearly

-approval from describes the project.
+Risk Impact Probability Mitigation Funds must be Funds could Medium Continue engagement committed in be lost if the with NHS England, advance of securing approval from NHS England. project doesn't proceed. ensure Outline Business Case clearly describes the project.
+Commission design team on a phased basis to limit exposure.

-NHS Commission design

-England. team on a phased

-basis to limit exposure.
 Brief for the design team is not clearly defined.
 Increased project cost.
 Medium Continue engagement with CCG and Council to further develop brief.
 Do not award contract until all partners agree the brief.
 Proposed Head Lease term longer than the CCG service delivery contracts.
 Lack of security over future income stream.
 Medium The Head Lease will be for a term that is sufficient to payback the capital cost plus a return to the Council.
 An Agreement to Lease will be required before the construction contract is awarded.
 Capital cost too high to be supported by the rental stream.
 IMC is unaffordable and doesn't proceed.
 Development funds are lost.
 Medium Cost advice will be sought throughout the project and checked against affordability.